Chamaeleon

 Chamaeleon (/kəˈmiːliən/) is a small constellation in the deep southern sky.
 It is named after the chameleon, a kind of lizard.
-It was first defined in the 16th century.
+It was first defined in the end of the 16th century.

 History

 Chamaeleon was one of twelve constellations created by Petrus Plancius from the observations of Pieter Dirkszoon Keyser and Frederick de Houtman.
 It first appeared on a 35-cm diameter celestial globe published in 1597 (or 1598) in Amsterdam by Plancius and Jodocus Hondius.
 Johann Bayer was the first uranographer to put Chamaeleon in a celestial atlas.
 It was one of many constellations created by European explorers in the 15th and 16th centuries out of unfamiliar Southern Hemisphere stars.

 Features

 Stars

 There are four bright stars in Chamaeleon that form a compact diamond-shape approximately 10 degrees from the south celestial pole and about 15 degrees south of Acrux, along the axis formed by Acrux and Gamma Crucis.
 Alpha Chamaeleontis is a white-hued star of magnitude 4.1, 63 light-years from Earth.
 Beta Chamaeleontis is a blue-white hued star of magnitude 4.2, 271 light-years from Earth.
 Gamma Chamaeleontis is a red-hued giant star of magnitude 4.1, 413 light-years from Earth.
 The other bright star in Chamaeleon is Delta Chamaeleontis, a wide double star.
 The brighter star is Delta2 Chamaeleontis, a blue-hued star of magnitude 4.4.
 Delta1 Chamaeleontis, the dimmer component, is an orange-hued giant star of magnitude 5.5.
 They both lie about 350 light years away.

 Chamaeleon is also the location of Cha 110913, a unique dwarf star or proto solar system.